 In matters where there is a threat to safety, the issuance of a timely crime alert, the information will be distributed throughout the campus and posted via the campus email system.

 Crime Log and Media

 Summaries of campus crime incidents are published in the STAR student newspaper.
 University Police also works in partnership with the STAR and SSU Newscenter to publish information related to crime and campus safety issues.
 The Daily Crime Log can be viewed at the University Police website.

 The University highly recommends that each campus resident bring their own personal preparedness kit with them when they move into the Residential Community.
 This kit should include three days worth of supplies, such as water and food, basic first aid supplies, and any special need items.
 For more information on making this kit and preparing yourself for 3 days, review our 3 Days Checklist and visit the U.S. Department of Homeland Security web site.

 Students with medical conditions are encouraged to discuss their specific needs with their Area Coordinator to prepare a plan regarding evacuation in the event of a campus emergency.

-Area Coordinators (AC), Residential Education & Campus Housing staff, and Police Officers are trained in emergency evacuation procedures and responding to emergencies.
+Area Coordinators (AC), Residential Education & Campus Housing staff, and University Police Officers are trained in emergency evacuation procedures and responding to emergencies.
 In case of an evacuation, residents must remember to vacate the premises and summon assistance immediately.
 If a major emergency should strike, residents are directed to a residence evacuation site which is listed below based on village:

 - Beaujolais Village: Fountain/Field in the middle of Beaujolais Village and Tuscany Village

 - Cabernet Village: Grass field next to the Children's School.